ortus-docs/coldbox-docs/layouts_n_views/response_types.md

   + views
 ```

-All your layouts will go in the layouts folder and all your views will go in the views folder.
+All your layouts will go in the `layouts` folder and all your views will go in the `views` folder.

-> **Info** Also remember that ColdBox allows you to change your conventions via the application configuration CFC.

-### ColdBox Render
+## ColdBox Render

 ![](LayoutsViewsUML.jpg)